The History of Grindstone

 April 13, 2017

-Chevy’s Power of Play segment on Danielle Grundy airs on Hockey Night in Canada and awareness of the charity increases.
+Chevy’s Power of Play segment on Danielle Grundy aired on Hockey Night in Canada and awareness of the charity increased.

 July 2017

-1st Annual Charity Tournament held in West Kelowna, BC.
-Raised over $10,000.
+1st Annual Charity Tournament was held in West Kelowna, BC.
+It raised over $10,000.

 Aug 2017